Hartecode/collab-board/README.md

-<h1>Collab Board</h1>
+<h1>CollaBoard</h1>
 <hr>
-Collab Board is where a user can post a project they are seeking collaboration on and also search for a project where they can be a co-collaborator.
+CollaBoard is where a user can post a project they are seeking collaboration on and also search for a project where they can be a co-collaborator.
 The user can deny or approve any requests they receive.
 The user can also view their owned and collab projects.

 <h2>Screen Shots</h2>
 <hr>